 6. Clicky by Yoast

-Clicky assists you in keeping tabs on-site activity by gathering heatmap information for each web page traffic, tracking the duration of each user session, and using APIs to allow third-party software to track videos.
+Clicky assists you in keeping tabs on on-site activity by gathering heatmap information for each web page traffic, tracking the duration of each user session, and using APIs to allow third-party software to track videos.

 Some of the features of Clicky by Yoast include: